Top theatre to see in New York this summer

 Summer is coming, and that means it's time for summer vacation!
 If you're planning to travel to New York this summer, your trip wouldn't be complete without a show — Broadway is a top NYC landmark to check off your list.
 It gets pretty hot in the city at summer's peak, so why not cool off inside a theatre or two — and get a great ticket deal to do so?

 Summer is a slower season for Broadway show openings as compared to the fall and especially the spring, since most of the major theatre awards, like the Tonys, have just taken place.
 But that doesn't mean there aren't plenty New York shows to choose from!
-During New York Theatre Guide's summer Cyber sale, get Cyber Monday-caliber deals on dozens of New York shows.
 Amid steady, long-running classics like The Lion King that are perfect for any season, there are new Broadway and Off-Broadway shows starting up in the summer.

-Here's your preview of the Off-Broadway and Broadway shows you can get summer ticket deals to, including starry plays, fun musicals, comedy, and thrillers.
+Here's your preview of the Off-Broadway and Broadway shows you can get summer tickets to, including starry plays, fun musicals, comedy, and thrillers.

-Get summer Cyber deals on tickets on New York Theatre Guide.
+Get Broadway tickets on New York Theatre Guide.

 Tony-nominated shows to see this summer